jiangpf2022/academic_homepage/_pages/about.md

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 Our paper “An Efficient Asynchronous Point-based Solver for Camera Egomotion Recovery” was accepted as a **Highlight Paper** at ICCV 2025.
-- *2025.05*: &nbsp;🎉🎉 Our team won the Outstanding Winner Award and AMS Award at the Mathematical Contest In Modeling 2025.
+- *2025.05*: &nbsp;🎉🎉 Our team won the **Outstanding Winner Award and AMS Award** at the Mathematical Contest In Modeling 2025.
-- *2025.03*: &nbsp;🎉🎉 Our team won the first place at the Bay Area Data Science Summit 2025 with a Multi-Layer Perceptron and greedy strategy for equity derivative hedging, achieving strong performance in cost reduction and risk control.
+- *2025.03*: &nbsp;🎉🎉 Our team won **the first place** at the Bay Area Data Science Summit 2025 with a Multi-Layer Perceptron and greedy strategy for equity derivative hedging, achieving strong performance in cost reduction and risk control.

 # 📖 Educations
 - *Aug 2024 - Jun 2025*, [University of California, Berkeley](https://www.berkeley.edu/)
-  Concurrent International in GLOBE Program, Major: Computer Science (GPA:3.957/4.0).
+  Concurrent International in GLOBE Program, Major: Computer Science (GPA:3.81/4.0).

 - *Sep 2022 - Present*, [ShanghaiTech University](https://www.shanghaitech.edu.cn)
-  B.Eng. in Computer Science, Minor in Mathematics & Applied Math(GPA:3.79/4.0)
+  B.Eng. in Computer Science, Minor in Mathematics & Applied Math(GPA:3.81/4.0)

+# 📝 Publications

+<code class="language-plaintext highlighter-rouge">ICCV</code> Hang Su, Yunlong Feng, Daniel Gehrig, **Panfeng Jiang**, Ling Gao, Xavier Lagorce, Laurent Kneip . "[**A Linear N-Point Solver for Structure and Motion from Asynchronous Tracks**](https://arxiv.org/pdf/2507.22733)."
+ICCV2025 （**Accept Highlight**）

 # 🔍 Projects